 Rural areas are a great opportunity for real estate investors, but they do come with their fair share of challenges.

-You will need to find ways to deal with each of them so that you can be successful and recoup your investment.
+You want to be successful and recoup your investment.
+Therefore, you will need to find ways to deal with each of them.